-The navy blazer is a timeless and classic wardrobe piece that every man can utilize to significant effect in his closet.
-The blazer has remained an iconic men's wardrobe staple for several decades and can afford the wearer virtually endless outfit combinations.
-Though not required in every man's closet, a blazer can quickly elevate any man's look year-round, provided that they wear the garment in tasteful and intelligent ways.
+The navy blazer is a timeless and classic wardrobe piece that every man can use to great effect.
+It has remained an iconic staple for several decades and can be paired with near-endless outfit combinations.
+While not necessarily essential, a blazer can elevate any man's look all year round as long as it's worn tastefully and thoughtfully.

 WHAT IS A BLAZER?

-A blazer is between a suit jacket and a sport coat.
+A blazer falls between a suit jacket and a sport coat.
 It is a standalone piece with similar characteristics to typical suits, such as padded shoulders and canvas constructions (though they can also be unstructured).
-What makes a blazer fundamentally different is that it does not come with a matching set of trousers and typically has contrasting buttons and additional features that make it more casual.
+What sets a blazer apart is that it does not come with a matching set of trousers and typically has contrasting buttons and additional features that make it more casual.

 Blazers can be made of materials such as flannel, hopsack, etc. Flannel, which comes from wool or cotton, is much softer and more casual.

-Hopsack is a type of weave for wool or wool-cotton blends that is basket-like and quite breathable, making it an ideal choice of fabric year-round.
+Hopsack is a basket-like weave for wool or wool-cotton blends that is quite breathable, making it an ideal choice of fabric year-round.
 Due to its construction, hopsack adds a more visible texture and is thus considered less formal than a shinier suit jacket made of worsted wool.

 PATTERNS

-Blazers can come in various patterns, but in the purest sense, there aren't as many pattern options for them as for sport coats.
-Blazers can be a solid color (most notably navy blue), striped, or even a solid color with contrasting piping along the edges.
-In the old days, many blazers possessed some ornamentation, such as a crest, but you won't find many left outside private institutions.
+Blazers can come in different patterns, but compared to sport coats, they have fewer pattern options.
+Blazers can be a solid color, often navy blue, or they can be striped.
+Some blazers also have a solid color with contrasting piping along the edges.
+In the past, many blazers had ornamentation like a crest, but nowadays, you won't find many outside private institutions.

 WHEN TO WEAR